prabhanig/time-series-forecasting/README.md

 - Predictions captured the cyclical nature of sunspot activity but showed some deviations.

 ### Forecast Accuracy
 Forecast accuracy for both datasets was evaluated using Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
-Detailed results can be found in the report (`report/MS4S09_CW2_30050079.pdf`).
+Detailed results can be found in the report (`report/Time Series Analysis using R_PG.pdf`).

 ---